Evelyn Nesbit: Chorus girl and actress

-Nesbit became disaffected and bored with the long hours spent in confined environments, maintaining the immobile poses required of a studio model.
+Over time Nesbit became disaffected with the long hours spent in confined environments, maintaining the immobile poses required of a studio model.
 Her popularity in modeling had attracted the interests of theatrical promoters, some legitimate and some disreputable, who offered her acting opportunities.
 Nesbit pressed her mother to let her enter the theatre world, and Mrs. Nesbit ultimately agreed to let her daughter try this new way to augment their finances.

 An interview was arranged for the aspiring performer with John C. Fisher, company manager of the wildly popular play Florodora, then enjoying a long run at the Casino Theatre on Broadway.
 Mrs. Nesbit's initial objections were softened by the knowledge that some of the girls in the show had managed to marry millionaires.
 In July 1901, costumed as a "Spanish maiden", Nesbit became a member of the show's chorus line, whose enthusiastic public dubbed them the "Florodora Girls".
 Billed as "Florence Evelyn", the new chorus girl was called "Flossie the Fuss" by the cast, a nickname which displeased her.
 She changed her theatrical name to Evelyn Nesbit.

 After her stint with Florodora ended, Nesbit sought out other roles.
 She won a part in The Wild Rose, which had just come to Broadway.
 After an initial interview with Nesbit, the show's producer, George Lederer, sensed he had discovered a new sensation.
-He offered her a contract for a year and, more significantly, moved her out of the chorus line and into a position as a featured player – the role of the Gypsy girl "Vashti".
-The publicity machine began to roll, possibly fueled by the influence of architect Stanford White, and she was hyped in the gossip columns and theatrical periodicals of the day.
-On May 4, 1902, The New York Herald showcased Nesbit in a two-page article, enhanced by photographs, promoting her rise as a new theatrical light, and recounting her career from model to chorus line to key cast member.
+He offered her a contract for a year and, more significantly, moved her out of the chorus line and into a position as a featured player – the part of the Gypsy girl "Vashti".
+Nesbit's new role generated much publicity, and she was hyped in the gossip columns and theatrical periodicals of the day.
+On May 4, 1902, the New York Herald showcased Nesbit in a two-page article, enhanced by photographs, promoting her rise as a new theatrical light and recounting her career from model to chorus line to key cast member.
 "Her Winsome Face to be Seen Only from 8 to 11pm", the newspaper title announced to the public.
 The press coverage invariably touted her physical charms and potent stage presence; acting skills were rarely mentioned.

+In 1902 Nesbit portrayed Miss Always There in the musical Tommy Rot.